wang264y/docker-data-science-environment/README.md

 `Dockerfile` defines the Docker image for the container, and `compose.yml` defines the Docker service that uses that image.

 The connections between the filesystem inside the Docker container and the host machine, the configuration to make JupyterHub available at `localhost:1000`, and the automatic installation of the packages in `requirements.txt` are defined in these files.

-### `requirements.txt`
-A classic [`requirements.txt`](https://pip.pypa.io/en/stable/reference/requirements-file-format/) file that defines what Python packages should be installed.
-It also can (and should) define what version of each package should be used.

 ### `README.md`